UltraEngine/Documentation/CPP/Component.md

 ## Using Components

 To use components in C++, include the component system header file and add the component to an entity with [Entity::AddComponent](Entity_AddComponent.md).
-The game engine will take care of the rest for you:
+Call the **RegisterComponents** function at the start of your program to make it so the map loader is able to add components to entities that are loaded in a map.

 ```c++
 #include "UltraEngine.h"